 Resources and perks

-Each resident receives an iPad when they enter our program.
-We have implemented a defined course of study to prepare residents for the ABR Core Exam through daily iBook assignments.
 There is a dedicated assignment each day of each rotation for the first two years of residency.
 These assignments address all medical knowledge elements in the ABR Core Exam Study Guide, through native content and links to web-based content.
 View a short demonstration on YouTube.

 At Ohio State, we understand the importance of supplementing your education at the workstation reading cases with faculty driven didactic teaching and case review.
 Every Tuesday morning, residents have five protected hours dedicated to didactic instruction and case conference.
 While residents are attending lectures, an attending physician from each specialty covers the section for any emergencies, so that trainees can have this uninterrupted time.
 We believe this is paramount in providing a well-rounded educational experience.

-Our program also has a Resident Cabinet that meets weekly with the program director to discuss any issues happening “on the ground” in the program.
+Our program also has a Resident Cabinet that meets monthly with the program director to discuss any issues happening “on the ground” in the program.
 This is a problem-solving workgroup and is an important conduit of information between the residents and the program director.
 The residents of each class choose a representative for the Resident Cabinet.

 Balance for residents